qzysw123456/MusicVisualizer/README.md

 # MusicVisualizer
-It is a music spectrum visualizer
-Preprocess music spectrum data using matlab and visualize it.
+It is a music spectrum visualizer.
+I use matlab to get music spectrum data and visualize it.